base205al/base205al.github.io/content/en/about/index.md

 ## Get Involved

-Join us for our regular meetups, contribute to our projects, or volunteer to share your expertise with others.
+Join us for our regular meetups, on our [Discord server](./contact/), [contribute to our projects](https://github.com/orgs/base205al), or volunteer to share your expertise with others.

 BASE is what we make it together – a community where Birmingham's software talent can flourish and grow.